itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 At what point do you *need* Redux?

 Many people don't mind data-tunneling for small to mid-size apps, but its probably a good idea to bring in Redux once you find yourself with state and props that need to be passed at least two layers deep in multiple parts of your application.
-As your app grows, those complexities will start to snowball, and make refactoring more and more difficult.
+As your app grows, those complexities will start to snowball, and refactoring will become more and more difficult.

-If, on the other hand, you have an app with one component a few layers deep that needs to tunnel some state, and no others, then you'll probably be fine just handling the data-tunneling in that instance.
+If, on the other hand, you have an app with one component a few layers deep that needs to tunnel some state, then you'll probably be fine just handling the data-tunneling in that instance.
 The added complexity of Redux would outweigh the complexity of maintaining one data-tunneling occurrence without Redux.

 For Vote, adding Redux was a no-brainer.
 Many components need access to the `user` object in state, which alone would have been a nightmare to pass between components.
 A higher-order component could have been an option, but there are a number of other bits of state and methods, like `flashMessage`'s state-altering methods, which are used in multiple components in different branches of the component tree.
 Using higher-order components for everything would get hairy fast.